codership/documentation/galeracluster/source/monitoringthecluster.rst

   Each node in the cluster should provide the same value.
 When a node carries a different value, this indicates that it is no longer connected to rest of the cluster.

-- :ref:`wsrep_cluster_conf_id <wsrep_cluster_conf_id>` shows the total number of cluster changes happening, which you can use to determine whether or not the node is a part of the Primary Component.
+- :ref:`wsrep_cluster_conf_id <wsrep_cluster_conf_id>` shows the total number of cluster changes happening, which you can use to determine whether or not the node is a part of the :term:`Primary Component`.

   .. code-block:: mysql